chiruzzimarco/whenwillyoumarryme/README.md

 # When Will You Marry Me? 💍

 ## Project Overview
-A romantic countdown application that tracks the days, hours, and minutes until a special wedding date (April 9th, 2038).
+A romantic countdown application that tracks the years, days, hours, and minutes until a special wedding date (August 15th, 2037).
 Built with Svelte and uses browser localStorage for offline persistence.

 ## Features
 - Real-time countdown to wedding date